kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 ## Applying this in practice - our Chaos Engineering experience report

-A few years ago one of our large clients was in the process of building a new system based on a microservices architecture, and they asked us to provide an early review of their planned approach, especially how they planned to use MongoDB as a distributed store for their user data.
+One of our large clients was in the process of building a new system based on a microservices architecture, and they asked us to provide an early review of their planned approach, especially how they planned to use MongoDB as a distributed store for their user data.
 After our initial review of their plans we suggested that it would be best to actually _test_ their approach, rather than just trying to reason about it.

 So we agreed to set up a small team to build out some tests.
 We chose to initially use [Jepsen](https://jepsen.io/) for a chaos engineering tool - we had some familiarity with Clojure, and it seemed like a good tool for our planned iterative approach; we also used the [Yahoo Cloud Serving Benchmark](https://en.wikipedia.org/wiki/YCSB) for some load testing, though this article is mostly focusing on the Jepsen tests.

 ### A warning about applying these results too literally

 My goal here is to talk about approaches and things to try.
 I'm not trying to say "You should do X with MongoDB"!
-This project was a couple of years ago - the particular results may depend on which version of MongoDB you run, on which client libraries you use, on what patterns of usage you have, and on what network topology you use.
+This analysis was done a while ago - the particular results may depend on which version of MongoDB you run, on which client libraries you use, on what patterns of usage you have, and on what network topology you use.

 So don't act on any of my specific conclusions here - test things yourself, and find out what works in your environment.